raganwald/raganwald.github.com/_posts/2015-06-17-functional-mixins.md

 The purpose of this post is to illustrate a certain approach to thinking about composing and decomposing functionality, and especially to highlight the trade-off between providing a complete feature that addresses all use cases, and providing a simple pattern that is easy to read and understand.
 The example code is not intended to be blindly copied and pasted: Plenty of libraries already exist that provide mixin functionality, lightweight traits, or over full traits.

 If you do wish to build some of this functionality for yourself, you might want to consider handling private methods, e.g. using `Object.getOwnSymbolNames`.
+The object mixin pattern uses `Object.assign`, and that copies symbols as well as strings (although that was not one of our examples). `Object.getOwnPropertyNames` does not, so a functional mixin that needed to address this use case would need to go further.

 {% highlight javascript %}
 function FunctionalMixin (instanceBehaviour, mixinBehaviour = {}) {